aristanetworks/cvprac-rb/README.md

 ## Overview

-The cvprac rubygem is a Ruby REST API Client for Arista CloudVision&reg; Portal (CVP) which can be used for building applications that work with Arista CVP.
+The cvprac rubygem is a Ruby RESTful API Client for Arista CloudVision&reg;
+Portal (CVP) which can be used for building applications that work with Arista CVP.
 If you are looking for a Python version, see [cvprac on PyPI](https://pypi.python.org/pypi/cvprac) or [GitHub](https://pypi.python.org/pypi/cvprac).